Backyard of small blue house.

 Single-Family Housing Direct Home Loans

-To obtain SFH Direct Home Loans, an applicant must not make more than 115% of the income limit for their area.
-Although recent literature from the USDA states that most borrowers who obtain these loans are in the bottom 80% in terms of income for the area.
-If eligible, applicants for this type of loan will receive interest rates as low as 1%, can obtain a low with zero down payment, and receive the same standard 30-year term as a conventional mortgage.
+To obtain Single-Family Housing (SFH) Direct Home Loans, an applicant must not make more than 115% of the income limit for their area.
+If eligible, applicants for this type of loan will receive interest rates as low as 1%, can obtain a low to zero down payment, and receive the same standard 30-year term as a conventional mortgage.

 Multifamily Housing Loans And Other Programs

-In addition to helping low-to-moderate income families secure single-family properties, the USDA’s rural housing service also offers grants and loans to help preserve properties, maintain and restore historic housing, help elderly and disabled rural citizens maintain their rural properties, and help farmers with multiple units on a property obtain financing and/or rent their units to workers.
+In addition to helping low-to-moderate income families secure single-family properties, the USDA’s rural housing service also offers grants and loans.
+These are aimed at helping to preserve properties, maintain and restore historic housing.
+They also help the elderly and people with a disability living in rural areas maintain their properties.
+On top of that, it helps farmers with multiple units on a property obtain financing and/or rent their units to workers.

-Other loan programs offered through the RHS/USDA include:
+Other loan and financial programs offered through the RHS/USDA include:

 Take the first step toward buying a house.